-The Heath Ministry of India stated that the NEET(National Eligibility cum entrance Test) has been lucid and has easend it for potential NEET applicants to just appear for NEET exams rather than appearing for multiple medical entrance exams.
+The Health Ministry of India stated that the NEET(National Eligibility cum Entrance Test) has been lucid and has eased it for potential NEET applicants to just appear for NEET exams rather than appearing for multiple medical entrance exams.

 Read More: NEET Admit Card 2020

 In addition to this, the official also stated that several instructions set out by the National Medical Commission Act and Medical Council of India alongside the Supreme Court decision authorizes that an entrance exam for medical aspirants must be carried out on a national level and that NEET has, in fact, resulted in a great level of lucidity, simplifying it for potential candidates to take part in one exam rather than multiple entrance exams.

 Before the National Medical Commission Act was passed, as per the minister, section 10D of the Indian Medical Council Act 1956 suggested conducting a consistent and steady entrance exam – NEET (National Eligibility cum Entrance Test) to all the medical institutes at both the undergraduate and postgraduate levels.
 This clause of the Indian Medical Council Act 1956 to carry out NEET is applicable all through India with no exemption to any of the states.

 The minister also stated that NEET has led to a better and minimum level of educational standard in medicine giving no scope for any type of malpractice during admission processes.
 This has resulted in a high degree of clarity, lowering the load of potential candidates willing to participate in several entrance examinations.